dbt-labs/corp/values.md

 ### Profits are exhaust.

 We are a mission-driven company.
-Our mission is to explore, develop, and promote an opinionated way of doing analytics.
-Specifically, we believe modern tools combined with application of the practices developed in software engineering will produce a step-function improvement in analytic outcomes.
-We believe that profits are an important tool in the pursuit of this mission, but they are not the mission itself.
+We believe that profits are an important tool in the pursuit of our mission, but they are not the mission itself.

 ### We contribute to the knowledge loop
 The highest goal of any human is to produce new knowledge that can subsequently be built upon by others.
 This is the process upon which every good thing in human society has been built.
 We participate in this most fundamental of human endeavors by thinking in public and defaulting to open source.